 If you end the affair now, you may well have a chance to save your marriage or current relationship.
 Actually, not to save it but to make it better.
 If it were everything that it should be, you likely would not have entered the affair.
 However, all that can be overcome and you can build a relationship that will be better than you ever imagined.

-How To End an Affair and Save Your Existing Relationship
+How To End an Affair and Save Your Marriage

 If there is anyone you trust, tell that person what you are doing and that you have decided to end it.
 Let them become your support, you encourager, and, if necessary, your courage.